cdl-biosimilars/mofi/README.md

 #### Windows)

 * Run `./package.sh`
-* The folder `build/mofi-windows/` is now a self-contained ModFinder installation, which can be compressed (if desired) and distributed.
+* The folder `build/mofi-windows/` is now a self-contained MoFi installation, which can be compressed (if desired) and distributed.
-* Start the program by double-clicking `ModFinder`.
+* Start the program by double-clicking `MoFi`.

 #### Unix

 * Run `pyinstaller run.spec`
-* The folder `dist/run/` is now a self-contained ModFinder installation, which can be compressed (if desired) and distributed.
+* The folder `dist/run/` is now a self-contained MoFi installation, which can be compressed (if desired) and distributed.
 * Start the program by double-clicking `run`.